 NFER staff and the data protection and security

 NFER visits schools and other settings to undertake research or test development projects.
-All staff working directly with children, young people or vulnerable adults will have a current Disclosure and Barring Service Check (DBS).
+All staff working directly with children, young people or vulnerable adults will have a current Enhanced Disclosure and Barring Service Check (DBS).
 DBS checks are updated at least every three years.

 Any visitors from NFER will have previously contacted you personally before visiting and will have an ID badge.